rocapp/qbittorrent-search-plugins/How-to-write-a-search-plugin.md

 Thanks to this, you can *easily* write your own plugins to look for torrents in your favorite Bittorrent search engines and extend qBittorrent integrated search engine.

 * All you need is some motivation and some knowledge of [Python language](https://www.python.org).
+* **The minimum supported python version is specified [here](https://github.com/qbittorrent/qBittorrent/blob/master/INSTALL#L21-L23), make sure your plugin can work with it and every later versions.**
+* **Only import libraries from [Python Standard Library](https://docs.python.org/3/library/index.html)**. \
+  Third party libraries (such as those installed from [PyPI](https://pypi.org/)) are ***not*** guaranteed to be present in user's environment.
-* And you are encouraged to ensure good quality of your plugin: [Python Code Quality: Tools & Best Practices](https://realpython.com/python-code-quality/). \
+* You are encouraged to ensure good quality of your plugin: [Python Code Quality: Tools & Best Practices](https://realpython.com/python-code-quality/). \
   For example, here is how the official plugins are checked: [ci.yaml](https://github.com/qbittorrent/search-plugins/blob/60a3f4d9c97a5d1f94e75789a72ee054044c5802/.github/workflows/ci.yaml#L29-L44).
-* **The minimum supported python version is specified [here](https://github.com/qbittorrent/qBittorrent/blob/master/INSTALL#L21-L23), make sure your plugin can work with it and every later versions.**

 # INDEX
 ## [Plugins Specification](https://github.com/qbittorrent/search-plugins/wiki/How-to-write-a-search-plugin#plugins-specification-1)